 Clearly Defined and Measurable:

-Clear measurements are established for each objective, to make sure there is no misunderstandings.
+Clear measurements are established for each objective, to make sure there are no misunderstandings.
 For example, you can measure your performance against budget or timescales in a project.

 Layout your training requirements: